Nicola Mosti: Loan to Ascoli

 On 1 February 2021, Mosti was loaned to Ascoli on a six-month loan, with an option for purchase.
 Four days later, on 5 February he made his debut for the club as a substitute replacing Abdelhamid Sabiri in the 75th minute of a 2–1 away win over Lecce.
 Three weeks later, on 27 February, he scored his first goal for the club, as a substitute, in the 67th minute of a 1–1 away draw against Pordenone.
 On 2 March, Mosti played his first match as a starter for the club, a 2–0 home defeat against Pisa, he was replaced in the 46th minute by Soufiane Bidaoui.
 Mosti ended his loan with 9 appearances and 1 goal.

 Loan to Modena

 On 16 July 2021, Mosti was sent on a one-year loan to Modena, with a conditional obligation to purchase.
 He made his debut on the first matchday of the season in a 0–0 draw against Grosseto.
 On 19 October, he scored his first goal for the club in a 2–1 away win over Pescara at Stadio Adriatico after an assist by Roberto Ogunseye.

 Modena

 Following Modena's Serie B promotion in 2022, Mosti's obligation for purchase clause was triggered.
+On 17 August 2023, Mosti moved on loan to Virtus Entella with an option to buy and a conditional obligation to buy.
+On 3 January 2024, he was loaned to Juve Stabia with a conditional obligation to buy.